Summarize Written Text-PTE Writing

 Grammar

 Grammar is graded by analysing if the sentence’s basic structure is correct.
-A major clause as well as a subordinate clause are generally seen in the best responses in PTE Summarize Written Text.
+A major clause as well as a subordinate clause are generally seen in the best responses in PTE Summarize Written Text, provided they remain within the specified summarize written text word limit.

 Vocabulary

-Vocabulary is scored if it is considered to be relevant and appropriate to the passage available in the summarize written text task.
+Vocabulary is scored if it is considered to be relevant and appropriate to the passage available in the summarize written text task, and it must be used effectively within the given summarize written text word limit.

 Common Mistakes to Avoid in PTE Summarize Written Text